commown/commown-odoo-addons/payment_token_uniquify/README.rst

 1. Define which payment tokens become obsolete

-   First point is handled by a specific field on the partner called `uniquify_token`: we go **up** the partner tree from the new mandate signee; first partner with uniquify_token set to True defines the subtree where all mandates will be obsoleted by the new one.
+   First point is handled by a specific field on the partner called `isolated_payment_tokens`: we go **up** the partner tree from the new mandate signee; first partner without a parent or with a parent which `isolated_payment_token` field is set to True defines the subtree where all mandates will be obsoleted by the new one.

    The action taken for obsolete tokens depends on the settings described in the next section.

-   Note that if you want to set a default value for the `uniquify_token` field for new portal partners, you must set it on the Public Partner template of the considered website.

-   For a more fine grained control, another odoo module is needed.

 2. Define what to do with obsolete payment tokens